Stock market today: Wall Street rallies toward its best week of 2023 on hopes for halt to rate hikes

 NEW YORK (AP) — Wall Street is piling more gains onto its rally from the day before on hopes the Federal Reserve may finally be done with its market-crunching hikes to interest rates.

-The S&P 500 was 1.4% higher in midday trading Thursday and on track for a fourth straight winning day.
-It's already up 4.4% this week and on pace for its best in nearly a year.
+The S&P 500 was 1.6% higher in afternoon trading Thursday and on track for a fourth straight winning day.
+It's already up 4.6% this week and on pace for its best in nearly a year.

 Stocks around the world rallied after the Federal Reserve late Wednesday opted against raising its main interest rate for a second straight meeting.
 It's already jacked up rates furiously since early last year in hopes of slowing the economy and hurting financial markets enough to starve high inflation of its fuel.